Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Definition of the renormalisation map

 \section{Definition of the renormalisation map}

 In this section we define the flow of the functionals under the renormalisation maps \eqref{eq:defRenormMap}.
 Our definition essentially agrees with the definition of the renormalisation map in \cite{Bry09} except for one important difference in the regrouping of the terms.
 Instead of distributing the contribution of a small polymer $X\in \Scal_k$ to all blocks $B'\in \mathcal{B}_{k+1}$ that intersect $X$, we add the contribution to a single block $B'$ such that $B'\cap X\neq \emptyset$.
 To implement this we consider a suitable map $\pi:\Scal_k\to \Bcal_{k+1}$ that is invariant under translation $\tau_a$ with $a \in (L^{k+1}\Z)^d$ and then add the contribution of $X$ to $B'=\pi(X)$ (see \eqref{eq:defofpi} and \eqref{eq:pifactor} below).
+This change has no influence on our results but it simplifies some arguments, e.g., the projection in \eqref{eq:def_projection} below needs to be defined only for single blocks.
+Adding the contribution of $X$ to a block $B'$ such that $X\not\subset B'$ requires us to add contributions of the form $(e^{-H})^{-1}$ to $K$ (see \eqref{eq:renormmap_reblocked} below).
+In our case this poses no problem because the domain of definition and the norm of $H$ is invariant under $H\to -H$.
+This is not true in general, in particular for $\p^4$-theory the coefficient of the $\p^4$ term must be positive to obtain functionals that are integrable with respect to the Gaussian measures $\mu_k$.

 The flow will be described by two sequences of functionals $H_k$ and $K_k$.
 The coordinate $H_k\in M_0(\mathcal{B}_k)$ stems from the finite dimensional space of relevant Hamiltonians and collects the relevant and marginal directions whereas the perturbation $K_k\in M(\Pck)$ is an element of an infinite dimensional space that collects all remaining irrelevant directions of the model.
 We introduce the map $\myT_k$ that maps the operators $H_k$ and $K_k$ to the next scale operators $H_{k+1}$ and $K_{k+1}$.
 Formally it is given by a map